My research focuses on robot learning, with a particular emphasis on leveraging internet-scale data and foundation models for robotics.

 and Tony Dear on reinforcement learning for snake robot locomotion.

 Feel free to reach out if interested in research discussion / collaboration!
 I am also looking to mentor highly motivated students to work on research projects.
-Please send me an email if you are interested.

 We introduce ZeroMimic, a system that distills robotic manipulation skills from egocentric human web videos for zero-shot deployment in diverse environments with a variety of objects.